MohamadYusuf/WebRx-Site/docs/hasfocus-binding.md

 Otherwise, the associated element will be unfocused.

-If this parameter is a [property reference](/docs/observable-properties.html#topic-propref) (denoted by the @-operator), the binding will update the element's focus state whenever the value changes.
+If this parameter is a [property reference](/docs/observable-properties.html#topic-propref) (denoted by the @-operator), the binding will update the element's focus state whenever the value changes and vice-versa.
 If the parameter something else, it will only set the element's focus state once and will not update it again later.